Your Ultimate Guide

 Lehman College in the Bronx in the United States have created a great resources page that is separated into 8 categories.
 The graphics aren’t great, and a few of the sites it points to are quite old, but it’s a really good list of resources that is worth taking the time to explore.
 Two great features: “L’expression du jour” and some ratings!
 Some of the links have a little image of a hand of one, two or three fingers – three being the highest recommendation.

 Crystal Jones and Robert Behar Casiraghi are Italian based teachers that run Languages on the Web, or lonweb for short.
 They promote language learning through the Daisy / Opal / Arranger Story method.
-What is interesting for me is a huge list of resources to help you learn French and everything about France that are each presented with a couple of lines of text.
+What is interesting for me is a huge list of resources to help you learn everything about France that are each presented with a couple of lines of text.

 Mosalingua is a range of apps available to learn languages on smartphones and tablets: they also propose an app to rapidly learn French vocabulary that you can try for free (available for iOS and Android devices).
 Far from keeping people on their site, they actively promote other sites, and have a fabulous french learning resource page with nice visuals, a table of contents, and explanatory text accompanying each link.
 The links are all up-to-date and well chosen with a wide range of things to do.
 Best of all, they are all free!